Skip to content

 Introduction

 The dynamic power limiter (DPL) is a software feature allowing automatic inverter power limit adjustments.
-Depending on the serup, the DPL will take the power meter (i.e. currently consumed power), the available solar power, and the battery charge state into account.
-The inverter is steered such that the currently consumed power (as provided by the power meter) reaches a user-defined value (usually zero).
-In particular, this allows to implement a zero export setup.
+Depending on the setup, the DPL will take the power meter (i.e. currently consumed power), the available solar power, and the battery charge state into account.
+Selected inverters are governed such that the currently consumed power (as provided by the power meter) reaches a user-defined value (usually zero).
+In particular, this allows to implement a zero-export setup.

 Systems without battery

-The DPL also works in systems that do not have a battery, i.e., where the inverter is powered by solar panels directly.
+The DPL also works in systems that do not have a battery, i.e., where selected inverters are powered by solar panels directly.
 Configure the DPL accordingly.
 Battery-related features and settings do not apply for these setups.

 Systems without a power meter

 Setups without access to a power meter reading are supported.
-However, this implies that the inverter will never produce more than the configured base load.
+However, this implies that the selected inverters will never produce more than the configured base load.

 Refer to the documentation on DPL parameters to learn how to configure the DPL.